 Flagstone Securities owns 319,388 shares of our Class C Common Stock, which it purchased for \$319.39 and a total of \$1,180.61 in the form of services to us in connection with our private placements of Class A Common Stock.
-Each share of Class C Common Stock will automatically convert into one share of Class A Common Stock when the stockholders' equity attributable to our Class A Common Stock equals no less than \$15 per share following such conversions.
+Each share of Class C Common Stock will automatically convert into one share of Class A Common Stock when the stockholders' equity attributable to our Class A Common Stock equals not less than \$15 per share following such conversions.
 No dividends are paid on our Class C Common Stock, and Flagstone Securities, as holder of our Class C Common Stock, is generally not entitled to vote on any matter submitted to a vote of stockholders, including the election of directors.
 Flagstone Securities will therefore not receive dividends or vote on matters submitted to a vote of stockholders (as a result of its ownership of our Class C Common Stock), until the Class C Common Stock is converted into Class A Common Stock.

 Flagstone Securities also owns 150,000 shares of our Class A Common Stock, which it purchased for \$2,130,000.
-Although these shares are subject to a lock-up agreement, as the representative of the underwriters in this offering, Flagstone Securities has the authority to release the lock-up restriction on these shares.
-As a result, Flagstone Securities would have the ability to sell these shares while the offering described in this prospectus is taking place.
-Flagstone Securities has, however, indicated its intent not to sell these shares within 180 days of the closing of this offering.
+Flagstone Securities has the ability to sell these shares while the offering described in this prospectus is taking place.
+Flagstone Securities has, however, indicated its intent not to sell these shares within 180 days of the closing of our initial public offering which occurred on September 21, 2004.